PhyllisWong/Trip-Planner-Backend/notes.md

 Wrap auth methods in a method - called decorator before a user can get their account - they have to hash the password

+### Deployment
+1. Create an account on mlab
+1. Create a user on mlab
+1. On Mongodb Compass enter the port copied from the mlab page
+1. Enter the Hostname
+1. enter the port
+1. Authentication username / password Add the user and password
+1. Authentication Database is the name of the database